viniciushisao/pt-challenge/README.md

 ## Highlights
 1. It has some limitations due it stores data in a free server and the data is KEY VALUE format.
 It was a big challenge to make it work properly.
-1. It grabs your phone ID so I can say you are unique
 1. It works without **ANY CONFIGURATION**.
 YESSSSS
-1. Another goal is to make it work **WITHOUT MONEY**.
+1. Another goal is to make it work **WITHOUT MONEY** and ina KEY VALUE format.
+It was a big challenge and.
 No paid server nor databases.
 1. I used as reference the [sample codes](https://github.com/viniciushisao/android_classes) I have when I am teaching Android.

 ## Need to improve